 Keep up to date with the latest employment law developments and proposed future changes

-UK employment law originates in three places: in Parliament through the legislative process, in the courts through judicial decisions and in European Union institutions.
+UK employment law originates in three places: in Parliament through the legislative process, in the courts through judicial decisions and, currently, in European Union institutions.

 This factsheet for CIPD members looks at the process of making UK legislation.